alineakaki/alineakaki/README.md

 <p align="left">
  <h3> Hi, I'm Aline! 🙃👋</h3> </br>
- 👩‍💻 I'm Systems Analyst, my main stack is Java and sometimes I venture into other languages like Node.js
+ 👩‍💻 I'm a Tech Lead and Software Engineer.
+My main stack is Java and sometimes I venture into other languages like Node.js and React. :)
 </p>

 ⚡ Skills: